TheNotary/kingdom_terraform/README.md

 # Kingdom Terraform
 This repo allows you to spin up some services in AWS without having to waste a bunch of time mucking about in the aws.amazon.com online UI thing.

+NOTE:  Due to circumstances beyond my control, this project has grown more complex and requires a light understanding and usage of the packer repo [kingdom_packer](../kingdom_packer).
+You see... to create the EC2 instance (the VM) for this repo, you need a starting point image, an Amazon Machine Image (ami).
+Originally we were able to use the debian provided ami, but alas, we now have a packer repo that creates a new ami for consumption by this terraform repo.

 ## Usage